dbtek/blog/_posts/2014-05-05-start-testing-with-angular-js.md

 $ npm install karma-chrome-launcher --save
 {% endhighlight %}

+You can set which browser to be launched on `karma.conf.js` within this line: `browsers: ['Chrome']`.

 ###Further
 `yeoman-angular` generator promises much more than these.
 There are plenty of [sub-generators](https://github.com/yeoman/generator-angular#generators) available within this generator.